George G. Rockwood

-George Gardner Rockwood (April 12, 1832 – July 10, 1911) was a 19th-century celebrity photographer.
+George Gardner Rockwood (April 12, 1832 – July 10, 1911) was an American photographer.
 His New York City studio photographed over 350,000 persons.

 Early life

 Rockwood was born in Troy, New York, in 1832 to Elihu R. Rockwood, a hotel keeper, and Martha Gardner Burnham Rockwood.
 George's early education was at the Ballston Spa Institute, an elite boys' boarding school.
 Rockwood used to say that his mind was turned to inventions by meeting Samuel Morse when the inventor of the telegraph was exhibiting his instruments at the United States Hotel in Saratoga.
 Rockwood was a hallboy in the hotel at that time.
 Morse took a liking to the young Rockwood and took time to explain the workings of his invention.
 As a young adult, he worked in a printing office, and then became a reporter for the local Troy newspaper.
 The 1855 New York State Census lists George living in Troy with his wife Araminta, newborn daughter Mary and a female servant, with his occupation listed as restauranting.